alexaranburu/AI-Forex-Assistant/README.md

 ![Image](/images/model_1.PNG)

 For this use case, we are going to select and create a "Predict future outcomes from historical data" custom model.
 The difference between prebuilt models and custom models is that custom models need to be trained with your own dataset.
-For the purpose of creating this guide, we are going to use our very simple dataset, consisting of 51 rows of historical data (the minimum number of samples for any custom models is 50).
+For the purpose of creating this guide, we are going to use our very simple dataset, consisting of 51 samples of historical data (the minimum number of samples for any custom model is 50).
 Please refer to the disclaimer at the bottom of this guide to read more about the model employed for this application.

 As a first step, we must select the CHF to EUR column in our Currency Data table as the historical outcomes the model should study to predict future values.
 Next, we are going to select which are the feature inputs of the model that will influence the prediction.
 In this case, we are going to select the supporting historical data that is directly correlated to future exchange rates, that is, the CH and EU GDP Growth, together with the CHF and EUR Interest Rates.
 Do not forget to include the time context of our data by including the Month column as well: